-- 56.(1) Before the annual financial statements may be published or distributed, they must - (a) be approved by the Council, - (b) be signed by - (i) the Chief of the First Nation or the Council chair, - (ii) the chair of the Finance and Audit Committee, and - (iii) the Director of Finance and Administration, and - (c) include the auditor's audit report of the annual financial statements. - (2) The audited annual financial statements must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.
+- 56.(1) Before the annual financial statements may be published or distributed, they must - (a) be approved by the Council, - (b) be signed by - (i) the Chief of the First Nation or the Council chair, - (ii) the chair of the Finance and Audit Committee, and - (iii) the director of finance, and - (c) include the auditor's audit report of the annual financial statements. - (2) The audited annual financial statements must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.